altunixon/wips/lns/altina_ln/ASP-32-Chapter_2_Duel_under_the_Moon.md

 “That’s apparent, he can stand against strong political enemies, so the way he acts is normal.”
 “Be more courageous, Regis, you absolutely need to do something.”
 “Starting tomorrow is the 3 day long Empire’s founding Anniversary, if nothing happens during this period of time, my role will be just enjoying these 3 days.”
-"Why does it look as though you have found a frog in my bag?"
+"Why does it look as though you have found a frog in my bag?"<br/>
 “...If there’s really a frog, I hope it’s alive.”
 The palace’s staff appeared and proceeded to remove the luggage from the carriage.
 Finally, they could take a break.